 US bank JPMorgan Chase & Co. forecast that the Indian currency will hit 73/74 vs dollar (19.9/20.2 vs dirham) in the coming months, mainly due to waning internal and external growth.

 Jonathan Cavenagh, head of foreign exchange strategy for emerging markets Asia at JPMorgan Chase, sees the rupee being overvalued in real effective exchange terms.

-The Indian economy, which is the fastest growing economy in the world, is also facing slowdown concern as former Reserve Bank of India governor Raghuram Rajan on Tuesday warned that the economic slowdown is “very worrisome” and called for taking a fresh look at how the GDP is calculated.
+The Indian economy, which is the fastest-growing economy in the world, is also facing slowdown concerns as former Reserve Bank of India governor Raghuram Rajan on Tuesday warned that the economic slowdown is "very worrisome" and called for taking a fresh look at how the GDP is calculated.